-At the heart of these transformative plans will be a £1.5bn retail and leisure complex by Westfield/Hammerson, eight new hotels, more than 2m sq ft of Grade A office space and 8,000 new homes.
+At the heart of these transformative plans will be a £1.5bn retail and leisure complex by Westfield/Hammerson, seven new hotels, 2.8m sq ft of Grade A office space and 10,500 new homes.

 Explore our website and find out just how much Croydon has to offer.

 Develop Croydon runs a series of events each year, aimed at raising awareness of the opportunities which exist in London’s biggest growth area.
-Delegate places are now available for the 2017 Conference which takes place on Tuesday, November 21st.
-If you would like to attend the conference and/or take part in an Investor Tour please contact us.
+Our next Investor Tour will be taking place on 25 September and our annual Conference will take place on 20 November, if you would like to get involved please contact us.
 To view our events please click the button below.

 Fairfield Halls is the cultural jewel in Croydon’s crown, and sits at the heart of the Cultural Quarter transformation being delivered by Brick by Brick.
 This is a highly complex refurbishment and rebuild to a much-loved iconic building that will create a world-class performance venue.
 The project is employing some of the best and brightest talent in the industry to overcome the site’s unique challenges.

 Croydon’s iconic Leon House is being developed into 263 spacious, light-filled one and two-bedroom apartments – all featuring bespoke interiors and floor-to-ceiling windows framing amazing views over London.
 The 21st century design aims to create a distinctive community and offers residents all the benefits of a luxury city lifestyle – from co-working space through to the option for private rooftop dining – at a price tag suited to aspiring young millennials.